root-project/root/README/ReleaseNotes/v610/index.md

   but instead of using processes that connect to a network socket, TBufferMerger uses threads that each write to a TBufferMergerFile, which in turn push data into a queue managed by the TBufferMerger.
-An exerpt of the [tutorial](https://github.com/root-project/root/blob/master/tutorials/multicore/mt103_fillNtuples.C) is shown below.
+An excerpt of the [tutorial](https://github.com/root-project/root/blob/master/tutorials/multicore/mt103_fillNtuples.C) is shown below.
   ```{.cpp}